 On the matter of the financing of DBS's activities and the need to recruit additional sources of finance for it - In view of the position of the Ministry of Communications (which is described above in the update of Section 1.1), and without derogating from DBS's contentions in relation to that position, DBS is actively seeking alternative sources of financing for implementing its business plan (beyond bank credit).
-In March 2005 and April 2005, DBS entered into agreements with institutional bodies for receipt of NIS 50 million in long-term CPI-linked loans bearing 11% interest p.a., on inferior repayment terms compared with the bank credit except for exceptions similar to those applicable to the shareholders' loans which the shareholders of DBS have made available and will make available after April 1, 2005.
-To secure repayment of the loans to the institutional bodies, the Company made a commitment (which is contingent, inter alia, on a positive value of DBS), and the banks agreed that in the event of realization of the Company's shares in DBS by them, the institutional bodies would be entitled to a proportional part of the proceeds, at the percentage determined in the agreements.
-The institutional bodies were also given an option to extend loans in the same amount as already extended, provided that the amounts of the loans are required according to the business plan of DBS.
-Concurrently with these agreements, appropriate amendments were also signed in the financing agreement with the banks which are financing the operations of DBS.
+In March 2005 and April 2005 DBS entered into agreements with institutional bodies for receipt of NIS 50 million in long-term CPI-linked loans bearing 11% interest p.a., on inferior repayment terms compared with the bank credit except for similar exception to those applicable to the shareholders' loans which the shareholders of DBS have made available and will make available after April 1, 2004.
+To secure repayment of the loans to the institutional bodies, the Company made a commitment (which is contingent, inter alia, on a positive value of DBS), and the banks that are financing DBS's operations agreed that in the event of realization of the Company's shares in DBS by them, the institutional bodies would be entitled to a proportional part of the proceeds, at the percentage determined in the agreements.
+The institutional bodies were also given an option to extent loans in the same amount as already extended, provided that the amounts of the loans are required according to the business plan of DBS.
+Concurrently with these agreements, appropriate amendments were also signed to the financing agreement with the banks which are financing the operations of DBS.

 In June 2005, an institutional entity which provided DBS with a long-term loan in April 2005 as set out above, exercised the option given to it under the loan agreement, and provided DBS with an additional loan in the sum of NIS 20 million, on the conditions of the original loan agreement.
-In September and October 2005, two institutional entities which had entered into loan agreements with DBS in March and April 2005 for long term loans exercised the option afforded to them under the loan agreements and provided DBS with an additional loan in the sum of NIS 30 million, on the conditions of the original loan agreements.

-On this matter, see also Note 4(a) above and Note 6B to the financial statements of the Company for the period ended September 30, 2005.
+On this matter, see also Note 4B and Note 6B to the financial statements of the Company for the period ended June 30, 2005.

-Further to section 5.12.3 to the Periodic Report (credit sums received in 2004), since the beginning of 2005, DBS has received loans from shareholders and others in the sum of NIS 167 million and the banks have increased their credit by approximately NIS 18 million.
+Further to section 5.12.3 of the Periodic Report (credit sums received in 2004), since the beginning of 2005, DBS has received loans from shareholders and others in the sum of NIS 117 million and the banks have increased their credit by some NIS 14 million.

-Further to Section 5.12.4 (credit of corporation) - DBS's credit allowance is approximately NIS 1,379 million.
-As at September 30, 2005, DBS has utilized NIS 1,368 million of its credit allowance.
+Further to Section 5.12.4 (credit of corporation) - DBS's credit allowance is approximately NIS 1,375 million.
+As at June 30, 2005, DBS has utilized NIS 1,362 million of its credit allowance.